pvico/RX-Dual-Power/README.md

 |       BLINK SLOW      | Source below minimum voltage                              |
 |       BLINK FAST      | Source is disconnected or has a bad contact<sup>*</sup>   |

 <sub><sup>*</sup> The LED will keep blinking fast until power off, even if it was a temporary disconnect (bad contact).
 This makes it possible to see the bad contact condition after landing.
-From the moment of the first disconnect, source selection is from Step 3 above (source with the highest volatge).
-Note that the bad contact BEC/battery may still be powering the model if the contact is made again *and the associated BEC/battery has a higher voltage than the other source*</sub></br></br>
+From the moment of the first disconnect, source selection is from Step 3 above (source with the highest volatge).</sub></br></br>

 ### Examples